Taking girls outside can be a fun time for everyone as girls develop outdoor skills and a passion for nature.

 Now it’s even easier for Girl Scout volunteers to introduce girls to the wonders of hiking and camping.
 Whether you’re a camping pro, or just starting out, you can help girls of all ages have a positive experience in the great outdoors.

-Thanks to a grant from the Elliott Wildlife Values Project, we’ve created six new outdoor skill-building videos especially for volunteers newer to Girl Scouts and older Girl Scouts as they take younger girls outside.
+Thanks to a grant from the Elliott Wildlife Values Project, we’ve created eight outdoor skill-building videos especially for volunteers newer to Girl Scouts and older Girl Scouts as they take younger girls outside.

 These videos can help volunteers give girls a sense of empowerment in the outdoors, show them how to use natural resources more wisely (including respecting our environment and wildlife), and help them become lifelong stewards of the land and our natural resources.